 Chapter 1 Meanwhile Mordred has been given responsibility for Guenever.
-He receives letters from across the sea saying Arthur has been killed in battle.
+He writes fake letters from across the sea that say Arthur has been killed in battle.
 Mordred makes a feast and has the lords choose him king.
 He takes Guenever as his wife: she privately mourns, but publicly agrees.
 She asks him to buy things for the wedding in London.
 While he’s gone, she encloses herself in the Tower of London, and is defended by many.
 Mordred lays siege to the Tower of London, but the Bishop of Canterbury tells him it is shameful for him to marry Guenever, his aunt: besides, it’s not certain if Arthur is actually dead.
 Mordred cries that he’ll cut off the Bishop’s head, so the Bishop flees.

 We are now meant to recall the prophecy of Merlin: it has never been a secret that Mordred would eventually turn against and kill his father, even though previously he had been a loyal knight.
 Now, taking advantage of Arthur’s distance from court, Mordred begins to put his treacherous plans into action.
 Mordred is shown to be another knight who cares little for the knightly code of honor—even the warnings of the Archbishop of Canterbury, a holy man, are not enough to dissuade him from his desire for Guenever (which seems to really be a desire for power).